To view or change the permissions for any object, open the object properties and select the Permissions tab.

 Note: If an object is inheriting permissions from its parent object, and the parent object is inheriting permissions from it's parent object, the inheritance cascades.
 The Permissions tab shows which object the Permissions are ultimately inherited from (all the way up to the System Host).

-For more information on "System Host" or role inheritance, see the Role Permissons documentation.
+For more information on Permission inheritance, please see the Permission Inheritance documentation.

 Assigning Individual Object Permissions